codingforpleasure/customized-workspace/Ubuntu/useful-resources/nlp.md

 generate the embedding for the word based on the context.
 So, for the preceding two sentences, it will give different embeddings for the word 'Python' based on the context.

 * The encoder of the transformer is bidirectional in nature since it can read a sentence in both directions.
+This means that BERT learns information from a sequence of words not only from left to right, but also from right to left.

 * BERT uses `Positional Encoding`